Seamless, Correct, and Generic Programming over Serialised Data: Introduction

 \subsection{Seamless Programming over Serialised Data}

-Forgetting about correctness for now, this can be summed up by the the following code snippet in which we compute the sum of the bytes stored in our type of binary trees.
+Forgetting about correctness for now, the seamlessness of our approach can be summed up by the the following code snippet in which we compute the sum of the bytes present in a binary tree stored in a buffer.